lhs544/lhs544/README.md

 ## Hi, I'm Hyunsu Lee[이현수]!

-"I'm a college student majoring in department of Information and Statistics. 📊"
+I'm a college student majoring in department of Information and Statistics. 📊

 I’m studying data analysis, preprocessing, and AI, and enjoy applying what I learn through various projects.